junxit/us-congress-bills-111/metadata.md

 - 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 Without written report.
 - 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 Without written report.
 - 2010-11-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 650.
+- 2010-11-19 — Amendment SA 4717 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Amendment SA 4717 proposed by Senator Reid for Senator Wyden. (consideration: CR S8204; text: CR S8204) To strike the short title.
+- 2010-11-19 — Measure laid before Senate by unanimous consent. (consideration: CR S8204)
+- 2010-11-19 — Passed Senate with amendments by Unanimous Consent. (text: CR S8204)
+- 2010-11-19 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S8204)
+- 2010-11-19 — Senate amendment agreed to: Amendment SA 4717 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Senate amendment proposed (on the floor): Amendment SA 4717 proposed by Senator Reid for Senator Wyden.(consideration: CR S8204; text: CR S8204)
+- 2010-11-19 — Senate amendment submitted